mrazomej/phd/src/chapter_04/section_14_Nns_def.md

 from a recent census of protein abundance across the *E. coli* genome.
 In that work, Schmidt *et al.* [@Schmidt2015] measured the protein copy number across more than half the coding genes (greater than 95% by total protein mass).
-During exponential growth in M9 minimal media with 0.5 % glucose, they find that about 6 % of the protein mass, or 311,000 monomer copies per cell, are proteins such as transcription factors that will be bound to the DNA (about two-thirds of these are nucleoid-associated proteins such as HNS and HU).
+During exponential growth in M9 minimal media with 0.5 % glucose, they found that about 6 % of the protein mass, or 311,000 monomer copies per cell, are proteins such as transcription factors that will be bound to the DNA (about two-thirds of these are nucleoid-associated proteins such as HNS and HU).